-The library building will temporarily close at 5pm on Saturday 13 January 2018 to allow the work to be carried out and will reopen in spring 2018.
+The library building will temporarily close at 5pm on Saturday 13 January 2018 to allow the work to be carried out and will reopen in late summer 2018.

 The revamp will see the creation of two new meeting rooms and extended areas for children and teenagers, plus new furniture, computers and books.

 During the refurb, work to repair the building’s roof will be carried out, alongside a full redecoration, plus the installation of new and better lighting and shelving.

 The building, which is one of Manchester’s Carnegie libraries, first opened its doors in 1927 and is beginning to show its age.
 The 90 year-old library is now in need of work to ensure that it can continue to serve future generations of Withington residents.